jeffreykegler/personal/timeline.md

 indicate the structure herself, using parentheses.

-# 1959
+# 1959: Backus's notation

-Backus invents a new notation to describe the IAL language (aka ALGOL).
+Backus discovers a new notation to describe the IAL language (aka ALGOL).
 Backus's notation is influenced by his study of Post -- he seems not to have read Chomsky until later.
 <!-- http://archive.computerhistory.org/resources/text/Oral_History/Backus_John/Backus_John_1.oral_history.2006.102657970.pdf
 p.
 25 -->

-# 1960
+# 1960: BNF

 Peter Naur
 improves the Backus notation
 and uses it to describe ALGOL 60.
 The improved notation will become known as Backus-Naur Form (BNF).

-# 1960
+# 1960: The ALGOL report

 The ALGOL 60 report
 specifies, for the first time, a block structured language.